-- (a) protecting children from maltreatment; - (b) preventing impairment of children's mental and physical health or development; - (c) ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - (d) taking action to enable all children to have the best outcomes. - (e) Providing help and support to meet the needs of children as soon as problems emerge - 5.1.7 Abuse is defined by KCSIE as a form of maltreatment of a child.
-Detailed descriptions of the categories of abuse, exploitation and risk indicators to help staff to recognise them are included in Appendix 1. - 5.1.8 CSC means Children's Social Care and includes, depending on the context, the team based in the local authority where the School is located and, where appropriate, the team based in the local authority where the child is resident. - 5.1.9 DSL means the School's Designated Safeguarding Lead.
+- (a) protecting children from maltreatment; - (b) preventing impairment of children's mental and physical health or development; - (c) ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - (d) taking action to enable all children to have the best outcomes. - 5.1.7 Abuse is defined by KCSIE as a form of maltreatment of a child.
+Detailed descriptions of the categories of abuse and risk indicators to help staff to recognise them are included in Appendix 1. - 5.1.8 CSC means Children's Social Care and includes, depending on the context, the team based in the local authority where the School is located and, where appropriate, the team based in the local authority where the child is resident. - 5.1.9 DSL means the School's Designated Safeguarding Lead.
 References to the DSL include the Deputy DSL (DDSL) where the DSL is unavailable. - 5.1.10 Designated Officer means designated officer at the local authority (often referred to as the LADO).
 The designated officer(s) has overall responsibility for oversight of the procedures for dealing with allegations, for resolving any inter-agency issues, and for liaison with the three safeguarding partners. - 5.1.11 Local Safeguarding Partners means the three safeguarding partners (local authority, Integrated Care Systems' (ICSs) and the chief officer of police for an area any part of which falls within the local authority area) who make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs.
-The local arrangements relevant to the school can be found in Appendix 5. - 5.1.12 References to harmful sexual behaviour in this policy refer to problematic, abusive and violent sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate and may cause developmental damage, may be harmful towards self or others, or abusive towards another child, young person or adult. - 5.1.13 Reference to staff includes all those who work for or on behalf of the School, regardless of their employment status, including part-time staff, contractors, supply staff, volunteers and Governors unless otherwise indicated. - 5.1.14 Senior Leadership Team (SLT) comprises of the Principal, Vice Principal Pastoral, Vice Principal Academic, Director of Boarding and Director of Operations

-6 Responsibility statement and allocation of tasks: the School's approach to safeguarding leadership
+The local arrangements relevant to the school can be found in Appendix 5. - 5.1.12 References to harmful sexual behaviour in this policy refer to problematic, abusive and violent sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate and may cause developmental damage, may be harmful towards self or others, or abusive towards another child, young person or adult. - 5.1.13 Reference to staff includes all those who work for or on behalf of the School, regardless of their employment status, including part-time staff, contractors, supply staff, volunteers and Governors unless otherwise indicated. - 5.1.14 Senior Leadership Team (SLT) comprises of the Principal, Vice Principal Pastoral, Vice Principal Academic, Director of Boarding and Director of Operations - Responsibility statement and allocation of tasks: the School's approach to safeguarding leadership - 6.1 Governance - 6.1.1 Abbey DLD Colleges has overall responsibility for all matters which are the subject of this policy, including: